bahrus/custom-enhancements/README.md

 1. If my-item is a custom element, use that.
 Otherwise, check if a custom enhancement with that name exists in the registry.
 2. In the case that my-item is a custom element, use document.createElement('my-item') to generate the custom element.
 The custom element's attach method could choose to place itself somewhere inside the element it is adorning.
-3. Before merging, attach whatever properties were passed to the "tbd" placeholder.
+3. Before attaching, merge whatever properties were passed to the "tbd" placeholder.
+4. After the attachment, "setting" the property to an object would **not** replace the custom element/enhancement with the object, but rather the setter for "tbd" would interject, and do an Object.assign of the passed in object into the custom element/enhancement instance.

 What the real name of "tbd" should be is completely open in my mind.
 Nothing jumps out at me as the "correct" answer.
 Names that would make sense to me are:  "host", "vm", "viewModel", "scope", or "ish" -- short for itemscope host.